atk4/dsql/docs/quickstart.rst

 Expression (see :ref:`expr`)
     :php:class:`Expression` object, represents a part of a SQL query.
-It can be used to express advanced logic, which :php:class:`Query` itself migth not support.
-Expressions take extra care of parameters, making sure they are either escaped or passed as parameters.
+It can be used to express advanced logic in some part of a query, which :php:class:`Query` itself might not support or can express a full statement Newer try to look for "raw" queries, instead build expressions and think about escaping.

 Query (see :ref:`query`)
-    Object of a :php:class:`Query` class is using for building and executing valid SQL statement as SELECT, INSERT, UPDATE, etc. After creating :php:class:`Query` object you can call various methods to add "table", "where", "from" parts of your query.
+    Object of a :php:class:`Query` class is using for building and executing valid SQL statement such as SELECT, INSERT, UPDATE, etc. After creating :php:class:`Query` object you can call various methods to add "table", "where", "from" parts of your query.

-Connection (optional)
+Connection
     Represents a connection to the database.
-A standard PDO class can be used, but if database vendor does not support PDO (e.g. RestAPI) you can create a custom connection class.

-ResultSet (optional)
-    Represents a result set returned in response to your query.
-When used with PDO, PDOStatement will be used.
+A you already have a PDO object you can feed it into Expression or Query, but for your comfort there is a Connection class with very little overhead.

 Getting Started
 ===============